Ritesh1511/AsyncAwait/Readme.md

     Console.WriteLine("Done");
 }
 ```
+**
+await unwraps the Task and gives the result automatically in async methods;
+await unwraps the Task and gives the result automatically in async methods;
+await unwraps the Task and gives the result automatically in async methods;**

 - Uses `await` — does **not block** the main thread.
 - Async I/O operation is handled by the OS.
 - OS notifies the .NET runtime when complete via callback.
 - Main thread is free to serve other tasks (scalable, responsive).

+**
+File.ReadAllTextAsync is asynchronous and handled by OS I/O, not the main thread.

+It immediately returns a Task<string>, not the actual file content.

+content holds the Task, not the string, so:

+Console.WriteLine(content);

+prints something like System.Threading.Tasks.Task — not the file content.

+Even if you add Task.Delay(1000).Wait(), it doesn’t automatically extract the result from the Task.
+The main thread just waits 1 second, but content is still a Task.**
 ---

 ## ⏳ Task.Delay Comparison